Brive logo

 Apply date

-Jul 2023
+Jul 2024

 Start date

-Sep 2023
+Sep 2024

 Program Description

 The games design industry, in the UK and worldwide, is growing and there is a demand for skilled and well-educated professionals to take gaming to its next level.
-Brunel’s Digital Games Theory and Design MA course will give you a comprehensive understanding of digital games and the techniques and principles used in their design.
+The master in Digital Games Theory and Design (MA) will give you a comprehensive understanding of digital games and the techniques and principles used in their design.

-You will engage in, and experiment with, practical games design and develop a comprehensive and critical understanding of the advanced academic study of games and their theoretical, artistic and technological perspectives.
+You will engage in, and experiment with, practical games design and develop a comprehensive and critical understanding of the advanced academic study of games and their theoretical, artistic, and technological perspectives.
 You will also engage in the practice of making games and explore the factors that shape the games industry.

-No previous experience with programming or an art background is required for this course, just a passion for games.
-You will learn how to create your own practical designs, how to communicate your ideas to an audience, how to create games design documents, and you’ll also explore games studies.
+No previous experience with programming or art background is required for this master in Digital Games Theory and Design (MA), just a passion for games.
+You will learn how to create your own practical designs, how to communicate your ideas to an audience, how to create game design documents, and you’ll also explore game studies.

-You will have opportunities to make connections with other games design cohorts and industry experts.
-And we will encourage you to participate in extracurricular activities such as game jams and game-related networking events.
-These are all activities that introduce you to the broader social culture of the digital and creative world and are vital to being successful in the games industry.
+In the master in Digital Games Theory and Design (MA), you will have opportunities to make connections with other game design cohorts and industry experts.
+And you will be encouraged to participate in extracurricular activities such as game jams and game-related networking events.

 Entry Requirements